 Despite all the coffee available in Bucharest, the wine flows even more freely.
 This should be no surprise considering that Romanians have been producing wine since the 1400’s in what is currently the world’s 13th largest wine producing country.
 At first, we were satisfied with the wine readily available in Bucharest grocery stores, but we didn’t fully appreciate the Bucharest wine scene until we drank “the good stuff” at Pâine şi Vin and VINO Wines + More (see both below).

-We had a rockier start with Bucharest restaurants.
+We had a rockier start with finding cool restaurants in Bucharest.
 After eating more than our fair share of overcooked eggs, we started to doubt the potential of the Bucharest food scene.
 However, once we dined at The ARTIST, Bucharest’s most exciting restaurant, the tides turned for us.
-By the end of the month, we found a number of places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.
+By the end of the month, we found a number of the best places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.

 2foodtrippers Bucharest Food Guide